Why This Matters

 What IT Is Being Asked To Do

-Create a subdomain that GRC can control and host static files on:
+Create a subdomain that GRC can control and host static files on, or add a single DNS TXT record to delegate trust.txt hosting.

 https://trust.example.com/.well-known/trust.txthttps://trust.example.com/.well-known/did.jsonhttps://trust.example.com/.well-known/jwks.json